pfheatwole/thesis/_sources/foil_geometry.rst.txt

 Twisted wing
 ------------

-Wings with geometric torsion (or "twist") typically use relatively small angles that can be difficult to visualize.
+Wings with twist typically use relatively small angles that can be difficult to visualize.
 Exaggerating the angles with extreme torsion makes it easier to see the relationship.